Examples of White Collar Crime Charges

 - Securities fraud – This is also called “stock fraud” or “investment fraud”.
 The basis of this crime is providing false information that influences investors to make certain decisions in the stock or commodities market.

 - Mortgage fraud – If someone misrepresents themselves in order to get loan approval, that may be considered mortgage fraud.

 The offense level and amount of time you’re looking at, if convicted, is based in large part on the amount of money the government alleges you stole.
 Often, this number is artificially inflated by the investigative agency because they do not understand where the money went, why it was transferred, or how it was moved.
 Often there are perfectly reasonable explanations for it; however, the government rarely investigates this upfront.
 This is why it is important to retain counsel that understands how to defend your legal rights properly.

 ORC 2913.31 Forgery Laws

 Where financial loss occurred to another, the penalties and fines are higher.
 Forging identification cards or selling or distributing forged identification cards, is also prohibited under O.R.C.
 2913.31.
-While technically a misdemeanor, conviction of Forging Identification Cards can leave you in jail for six months and stuck with a $1,000 fine.
-Patituce & Associates, LLC specializes in defending people against forgery charges in the Cleveland area.
+While technically a misdemeanor, a conviction of Forging Identification Cards can leave you in jail for six months and stuck with a $1,000 fine.
+Our Cleveland criminal defense firm specializes in defending people against forgery charges in the Cleveland area.
 We are experienced former prosecutors who know how to turn cases around for our clients.